Read This First

 Prompt 5: While being generally more rational, are there deficiencies in aspects of rationality that neurodivergents commonly exhibit?

-The section turns on Deficiencies in Aspects of Rationality Commonly Exhibited by Neurodivergent Individuals and Supportive Interventions.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Deficiencies in Aspects of Rationality Commonly Exhibited by Neurodivergent Individuals and Supportive Interventions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Deficiencies in Aspects of Rationality Commonly Exhibited by Neurodivergent Individuals distinct from Supportive Interventions.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Deficiencies in Aspects of Rationality Commonly Exhibited by Neurodivergent Individuals distinct from Supportive Interventions.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Attention-Deficit/Hyperactivity Disorder (ADHD)